General

 How do I know if I qualify for affordable or free child care programs?

-Many families in Wayne County with a child age 5 or younger qualify for some type of assistance with child care costs.
+Many families with a child age 5 or younger qualify for some type of assistance with child care costs.
 You can use Connect4CareKids.org to check your eligibility for different programs such as Early Head Start, Head Start, the Great Start Readiness Program (GSRP) and the MDHHS child care subsidy.

 Eligibility is frequently based on household income and the child’s age, although there can be other qualifying factors.
 It’s complicated, but Connect4Care Kids makes it easy for families to find out their eligibility.